aspnet/SignalR/specs/TransportProtocols.md

 Since there is such a long round-trip-time for messages, given that the client must issue a request before the server can transmit a message back, Long Polling responses contain batches of multiple messages.
 Also, in order to support browsers which do not support XHR2, which provides the ability to read binary data, there are two different modes for the polling transport.

-A Poll is established by sending an HTTP GET request to `[endpoint-base]/poll` with the following query string parameters
+A Poll is established by sending an HTTP GET request to `[endpoint-base]` with the following query string parameters

 * `connectionId` (Required) - The Connection ID of the destination connection.

-* `supportsBinary` (Optional: default `false`) - A boolean indicating if the client supports raw binary data in responses
+Adding the `Accept` header with value `application/vnd.microsoft.aspnetcore.endpoint-messages.v1+binary` indicates if the client supports raw binary data in responses.

-When messages are available, the server responds with a body in one of the two formats below (depending upon the value of `supportsBinary`).
+When messages are available, the server responds with a body in one of the two formats below (depending upon the value of the `Accept` header).
 The response may be chunked, as per the chunked encoding part of the HTTP spec.

 If the `connectionId` parameter is missing, a `400 Bad Request` response is returned.
 If there is no connection with the ID specified in `connectionId`, a `404 Not Found` response is returned.

-### Text-based encoding (`supportsBinary` = `false` or not present)
+### Text-based encoding

 The body will be formatted as below and encoded in UTF-8.
 The `Content-Type` response header is set to `application/vnd.microsoft.aspnetcore.endpoint-messages.v1+text`.
 Identifiers in square brackets `[]` indicate fields defined below, and parenthesis `()` indicate grouping.